Medicine Overview of Piozone Tablet

 Piozone 15mg Tablet is safe to use in patients with kidney disease.
 No dose adjustment of Piozone 15mg Tablet is recommended.+more

-Use of Piozone 15mg Tablet is not recommended in patients with dialysis
+Use of Piozone 15mg Tablet is not recommended in patients with severe liver disease.

 Severely interacts with other drugs like